marco-liberale/sugarspy/README.md

 ```
 python3 main.py -a cookie -f /path/to/image.jpg -p 8080 -r /image -s
 ```
+In this case the url would look like: https://URL/image?cookie=Cookieinfo

 ## Legal Disclamer
 By using the repository, you acknowledge that you have read this [Disclaimer](https://github.com/marco-liberale/sugarspy/blob/main/legal_disclamer.md) and agree to be bound by the terms hereof.
 If you do not agree to abide by the above, please do not use the repository.